Humphrey T. Davies

 Humphrey T. Davies (6 April 1947 – 12 November 2021) was a British translator of Arabic fiction, historical and classical texts.
 Born in Great Britain, he studied Arabic in college and graduate school.
-He has worked for decades in the Arab world and been based in Cairo since the late 20th century.
-He has translated at least 18 Arabic works into English, including contemporary literature.
+He worked for decades in the Arab world and was based in Cairo from the late 20th century to 2021.
+He translated at least 18 Arabic works into English, including contemporary literature.
 He is a two-time winner of the Banipal Prize.

 Life and career

 Born in London on 6 April 1947, Davies studied Arabic at Cambridge University and the American University in Cairo's Centre for Arabic Studies Abroad (CASA) in the 1960s.
 After working in the Arabic world and as a translator for years, he completed a PhD in Arabic in 1981 at the University of California, Berkeley.

 Davies worked for NGOs and funding institutions in a number of countries in the Arab world, including Save the Children in Palestine and the Ford Foundation in Sudan.
 He began translating in 1997.
 From the early 21st century, he focused solely on literary translation.

 He died from pancreatic cancer in London on 12 November 2021, at the age of 74.